UltraStar-Deluxe/USDX/Game/Code/lib/SQLite/readme.txt

 - removed dependency on strutils

-- code is reformated to better look (official borland formationg rules)
+- code is reformatted to better look (official borland formatting rules)

 - added some pragma's after database is open (temp is in memory)